Side-Stepping Squares

 Check notation.

 The sequence above ends on the 12th fret of the D string.
 It's an orange corner note.
-We can't side step from that note, but we can move a narrow interval to the left or right and side-step from those gray corner notes.
+We can't side step from that note, but we can move a narrow interval to the left or right and side-step from the gray corner note.

 Check notation.